 Join a course: Enter the course code provided by your instructors in the box.
 Once you’ve joined, you’ll see the name of that course on the dashboard, and you can click it to enter.

 You may be prompted to purchase a subscription in order to participate in the course.
-If your school purchased Eli subscriptions for you, or if your instructor is participating in a free trial, you won’t need to pay to participate.
+If your school purchased Eli subscriptions for you, you won’t need to pay to participate.

 Course homepage: Once you’ve joined a course and clicked on its name from your dashboard, you’ll go to the homepage for that course.